adtma/adtma.github.io/_news/2024-12-01-lithium-isotope-epsl.md

 You can read the full paper here: [Lithium isotope stratigraphy and Ordovician weathering](https://doi.org/10.1016/j.epsl.2024.119030)

 A huge thanks to my co-authors and everyone who helped with this research!
-This work was supported by the Ohio State University School of Earth Sciences and the Geological Society of America's [Charles A and June R. P. Ross Research Award](https://gsa-foundation.org/fund/charles-a-and-june-r-p-ross-award/).
+This work was supported by the Ohio State University School of Earth Sciences and the Geological Society of America's [Charles A and June R. P. Ross Research Award](https://gsa-foundation.org/fund/charles-a-and-june-r-p-ross-award/) for research in biostratigraphy, stratigraphy and stratigraphic correlation.